-Tightness, dryness, itching... like the skin of the face or body, the scalp is sometimes sensitive and becomes uncomfortable.
+Tightness, painful roots, itching... like the skin of the face or body, the scalp is sometimes sensitive and becomes uncomfortable.
 In addition to itching, dandruff (dry dandruff) may occur when the scalp flora changes under the effect of the numerous aggressive agents it faces on a daily basis (pollution or stress to name to name but a few).

 You have flaky skin, itching and feel embarrassed in public.

 There are two types of dandruff depending on what affects your scalp: dry (when there is irritation) or oily (when there is excess sebum).
 The first kind look like small white snowflakes that are first attached to the scalp and then embarrassingly end up covering your shoulders and clothes.
 Whereas oily dandruff flakes are larger, don’t get on your clothes but are visible on the surface.